-In order to get a comfortable shave, the razor blade should not only be thin but evenly spaced to prevent gunk buildup.
+To get a comfortable shave, the razor blade should not only be thin but evenly spaced to prevent gunk buildup.

 Engineered to Shave Comfortably

-While absent of any Flexball neck, the range of motion that you get with the MicroTouch should still deliver acceptable performance for most shaving situations.
+While absent of any Flexball neck, the range of motion you get with the MicroTouch should still deliver acceptable performance for most shaving situations.

 While it won’t stay as close to your skin when shaving your head or public region, the pivot head will do a great job on flat surfaces such as your cheeks.

-With only 3 blades on the head, like Mach 3, the reduced number allows for less contact of the blade with your skin – making it a favorite cartridge razor for those with sensitive skin.
+With only three blades on the head, like Mach 3, the reduced number allows for less contact of the blade with your skin – making it a favorite cartridge razor for those with sensitive skin.